jmamma/MCL/README.md

 # MCL Migration: ATmega2560 to RP2040

 This is a WIP migration of [MCL](https://github.com/jmamma/mcl) from the ATmega2560 to the RP2040.
-Given MCL was a modified Arduino core, the port will initially be based around arduino-pico, enabling us to leverage the SdFat and Adafruit graphics libraries that are core components of MCL.
+Given MCL became a modified Arduino core, the port will initially be based around arduino-pico, enabling us to leverage the SdFat and Adafruit graphics libraries that are core components of MCL.

 ## Current Progress